CharaChorder/docs/docs/SerialAPI.rst

 ^^^^^^^^^^^^^^^

 .. csv-table::
-   :header: "Parameter Codes","Code","Description"
+   :header: "Parameter Codes","Hexadecimal Code","Description"

-   "Enable Serial Header","1","boolean 0 or 1, default is 0"
+   "Enable Serial Header","0x01","boolean 0 or 1, default is 0"
-   "Enable Serial Logging","2","boolean 0 or 1, default is 0"
+   "Enable Serial Logging","0x02","boolean 0 or 1, default is 0"
-   "Enable Serial Debugging","3","boolean 0 or 1, default is 0"
+   "Enable Serial Debugging","0x03","boolean 0 or 1, default is 0"
-   "Enable Serial Raw","4","boolean 0 or 1, default is 0"
+   "Enable Serial Raw","0x04","boolean 0 or 1, default is 0"
-   "Enable Serial Chord","5","boolean 0 or 1, default is 0"
+   "Enable Serial Chord","0x05","boolean 0 or 1, default is 0"
-   "Enable Serial Keyboard","6","boolean 0 or 1, default is 0"
+   "Enable Serial Keyboard","0x06","boolean 0 or 1, default is 0"
-   "Enable Serial Mouse","7","boolean 0 or 1, default is 0"
+   "Enable Serial Mouse","0x07","boolean 0 or 1, default is 0"
-   "Enable USB HID Keyboard","11","boolean 0 or 1, default is 1"
+   "Enable USB HID Keyboard","0x11","boolean 0 or 1, default is 1"
-   "Enable Character Entry","12","boolean 0 or 1"
+   "Enable Character Entry","0x12","boolean 0 or 1"
-   "GUI-CTRL Swap Mode","13","boolean 0 or 1; 1 swaps keymap 0 and 1.
+   "GUI-CTRL Swap Mode","0x13","boolean 0 or 1; 1 swaps keymap 0 and 1.
 (CCL only)"
-   "Key Scan Duration","14","scan rate described in milliseconds; default is 2ms = 500Hz"
+   "Key Scan Duration","0x14","scan rate described in milliseconds; default is 2ms = 500Hz"
-   "Key Debounce Press Duration","15","debounce time in milliseconds; default is 7ms on the One and 20ms on the Lite" "Key Debounce Release Duration","16","debounce time in milliseconds; default is 7ms on the One and 20ms on the Lite" "Keyboard Output Character Microsecond Delays","17","delay time in microseconds (one delay for press and again for release); default is 480us; max is 10240us; increments of 40us"
+   "Key Debounce Press Duration","0x15","debounce time in milliseconds; default is 7ms on the One and 20ms on the Lite" "Key Debounce Release Duration","0x16","debounce time in milliseconds; default is 7ms on the One and 20ms on the Lite" "Keyboard Output Character Microsecond Delays","0x17","delay time in microseconds (one delay for press and again for release); default is 480us; max is 10240us; increments of 40us"
-   "Enable USB HID Mouse","21","boolean 0 or 1; default is 1"
+   "Enable USB HID Mouse","0x21","boolean 0 or 1; default is 1"
-   "Slow Mouse Speed","22","pixels to move at the mouse poll rate; default for CC1 is 5 = 250px/s" "Fast Mouse Speed","23","pixels to move at the mouse poll rate; default for CC1 is 25 = 1250px/s" "Enable Active Mouse","24","boolean 0 or 1; moves mouse back and forth every 60s" "Mouse Scroll Speed","25","default is 1; polls at 1/4th the rate of the mouse move updates" "Mouse Poll Duration","26","poll rate described in milliseconds; default is 20ms = 50Hz" "Enable Chording","31","boolean 0 or 1"
+   "Slow Mouse Speed","0x22","pixels to move at the mouse poll rate; default for CC1 is 5 = 250px/s" "Fast Mouse Speed","0x23","pixels to move at the mouse poll rate; default for CC1 is 25 = 1250px/s" "Enable Active Mouse","0x24","boolean 0 or 1; moves mouse back and forth every 60s" "Mouse Scroll Speed","0x25","default is 1; polls at 1/4th the rate of the mouse move updates" "Mouse Poll Duration","0x26","poll rate described in milliseconds; default is 20ms = 50Hz" "Enable Chording","0x31","boolean 0 or 1"
-   "Enable Chording Character Counter Timeout","32","boolean 0 or 1; default is 1"
+   "Enable Chording Character Counter Timeout","0x32","boolean 0 or 1; default is 1"
-   "Chording Character Counter Timeout Timer","33","0-255 deciseconds; default is 40 or 4.0 seconds" "Chord Detection Press Tolerance(ms)","34","1-50 milliseconds" "Chord Detection Release Tolerance(ms)","35","1-50 milliseconds" "Enable Spurring","41","boolean 0 or 1; default is 1" "Enable Spurring Character Counter Timeout","42","boolean 0 or 1; default is 1"
+   "Chording Character Counter Timeout Timer","0x33","0-255 deciseconds; default is 40 or 4.0 seconds" "Chord Detection Press Tolerance(ms)","0x34","1-50 milliseconds" "Chord Detection Release Tolerance(ms)","0x35","1-50 milliseconds" "Enable Spurring","0x41","boolean 0 or 1; default is 1" "Enable Spurring Character Counter Timeout","0x42","boolean 0 or 1; default is 1"
-   "Spurring Character Counter Timeout Timer","43","0-255 seconds; default is 240" "Enable Arpeggiates","51","boolean 0 or 1; default is 1"
+   "Spurring Character Counter Timeout Timer","0x43","0-255 seconds; default is 240" "Enable Arpeggiates","0x51","boolean 0 or 1; default is 1"
-   "Arpeggiate Tolerance","54","in milliseconds; default 800ms"
+   "Arpeggiate Tolerance","0x54","in milliseconds; default 800ms"
-   "Enable Compound Chording (coming soon)","61","boolean 0 or 1; default is 0"
+   "Enable Compound Chording (coming soon)","0x61","boolean 0 or 1; default is 0"
-   "Compound Tolerance","64","in milliseconds; default 1500ms"
+   "Compound Tolerance","0x64","in milliseconds; default 1500ms"
-   "LED Brightness","81","0-50 (CCL only); default is 5, which draws around 100 mA of current" "LED Color Code","82","Color Codes to be listed (CCL only)" "Enable LED Key Highlight (coming soon)","83","boolean 0 or 1 (CCL only)" "Enable LEDs","84","boolean 0 or 1; default is 1 (CCL only)" "Operating System","91",":ref:`Operating system codes<SerialAPI:Operating system codes>` listed below" "Enable Realtime Feedback","92","boolean 0 or 1; default is 1" "Enable CharaChorder Ready on startup","93","boolean 0 or 1; default is 1"
+   "LED Brightness","0x81","0-50 (CCL only); default is 5, which draws around 100 mA of current" "LED Color Code","0x82","Color Codes to be listed (CCL only)" "Enable LED Key Highlight (coming soon)","0x83","boolean 0 or 1 (CCL only)" "Enable LEDs","0x84","boolean 0 or 1; default is 1 (CCL only)" "Operating System","0x91",":ref:`Operating system codes<SerialAPI:Operating system codes>` listed below" "Enable Realtime Feedback","0x92","boolean 0 or 1; default is 1" "Enable CharaChorder Ready on startup","0x93","boolean 0 or 1; default is 1"

 Operating system codes